oppia/oppia-web-developer-docs/Installing-Oppia.md

 * [[Windows|Installing-Oppia-(Windows;-Python-3)]]

 ## Installation using Docker

+**Warning:** Installing Oppia under Docker is no longer supported.
+These instructions are preserved here for future reference, but we do not recommend installing under Docker.
+If you currently run Oppia under Docker, we recommend migrating to the Python setup (above).

 To install Oppia using Docker, follow these instructions:

 * [[Oppia Docker Setup|Installing-Oppia-using-Docker]]

 If you run into any problems during installation, please read [[these notes|Issues-with-installation]] and the [[Troubleshooting page|Troubleshooting]].